 While it cannot be guaranteed, we may expect these two terms to be in the same order of magnitude in many scenarios, thus reducing the error term.
 To be complete for this specific case, we may further write the error as

 which is positive when $C<1$.
 Therefore, although the intermediate magnetic field and magnetic energy are consistent, the updated cell centre solutions are not.

-This error term appears when the physical consistency is satisfied.
-However, the error term may further increase without satisfying the physical consistency condition.
-A typical and simple example is when the tangential components rotate across the discontinuity, yet the magnetic pressure remains constant.
-In this scenario, $\Delta E^{\text{b}}$ becomes zero; thus, the error term may be significantly larger than the physically consistent solution.
-Therefore, the physical consistency limits the inconsistency between the magnetic field and magnetic energy.
+This error term arises when the energy-consistency condition is satisfied.
+However, the error term may continue to increase without satisfying the consistency condition.
+A simple example is when the tangential components rotate across the discontinuity, while the magnetic pressure remains constant.
+In this scenario, $\Delta E^{\text{b}}$ becomes zero; thus, the error term may be significantly larger than the energy-consistent solution.
+Therefore, the energy consistency limits the inconsistency between the magnetic field and magnetic energy.
 On the other hand, increasing the estimated eigenwave speed, which increases numerical diffusion, does not help suppress this error.

-Here, we only use this simple example to provide the general idea.
-We will need to discuss more detailed consequences, especially when using implicit time-stepping.
-Completely removing this type of error may be done using internal energy instead of total energy as one of the conservative variables.
+Here, we use this simple example only to convey a general idea of potential errors, {without intending to be exhaustive.} We will need to discuss more detailed consequences, especially when using implicit time-stepping.
+Completely eliminating this type of error can be achieved by using internal energy rather than total energy as one of the conservative variables.
 Still, the corresponding weak solution may need to be discussed \cite{Tadmor_2003}, and the error may be necessary, at least to some extent.
-More discussion is, however, beyond the scope of this work.
+More discussion, however, is beyond the scope of this work.